thallenk/alurakut/README.md

 # Alurakut

-This is a project build built in the immersion of alura react to make a orkut, the social network that was successful in the 2000s
+This is a project built in the immersion of alura react to make a orkut, the social network that was successful in the 2000s

 ## How to use